 Why is Transition Assistance Important?

-It is a Commander's program mandated by law that supports the Veteran's Opportunity to Work (VOW) Act, and the Army's Transition Policy.
-The program's goal is to better prepare Soldiers for transition, reduce the number of unemployed Veterans, and help reduce the stress our Soldiers and their Families experience during the transition process.
-Commanders and Directors will manage and facilitate the transition process for Soldiers leaving active duty starting 18 months prior but not later than 12 months prior to separation.
+SFL-TAP is a Commander's program mandated by law that supports the Veteran's Opportunity to Work (VOW) Act and Department of Defense/Army Transition Policy.
+The program's goal is to prepare Soldiers for transition, reduce the number of unemployed Veterans, and reduce the stress our Soldiers and their Families experience during the transition process.
+Commanders and Directors will manage and facilitate the transition process for Soldiers leaving active duty starting 18 months prior (24 months for Retirees) but not later than 12 months prior to separation.

 How Do I Get Started?